SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 Sending a message is a two-step process as shown by Figure *@fig:ToSteps@*:
 1. Method lookup: the method corresponding to the selector is looked up in the class of the receiver and its superclasses.
 1. Method execution: the method is applied to the receiver.
-This means that `self` or `this` in the method will be bound to the receiver.
+This means that `self` or `this` in the method is bound to the receiver.

 Conceptually, sending a message can be described by the following function composition: